 This dataset comprises 10 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, in April 1994 from stations off Erris Head between 54 - 56 N, 10 - 12 W. A complete list of all data parameters are described by the SeaDataNet Parameter Discovery Vocabulary (PDV) keywords assigned in this metadata record.
 The data were collected by the National University of Ireland, Galway as part of the Ocean Margin Exchange (OMEX) I project.

-The dataset comprises 34 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, from the West Inner Seas off the West Coast of Scotland and the North East Atlantic Ocean area specifically East of Barra Fan, taken during September 1995.
+The dataset comprises 86 hydrographic data profiles, collected by a conductivity-temperature-depth (CTD) sensor package, from across the North East Atlantic Ocean (limit 40W) area specifically in the upwelling off the NW African Coast, from January to March of 1985.
 A complete list of all data parameters are described by the SeaDataNet Parameter Discovery Vocabulary (PDV) keywords assigned in this metadata record.
-The data were collected by the Defence Evaluation and Research Agency Winfrith as part of the Shelf Edge Studies Acoustic Measurement Experiment (SESAME).
+The data were collected by the Institute for Marine Science, Kiel.